 The Rally is a place for people with common interests to come together and have fun.
 For the most part, the rally participants just want to have a good time.
 However, certain behaviors that many people engage in at this event can and have led to safety issues.
 Alcohol consumption is common during the ROT Rally, as shown in the statistics, but this can lead to volatile behavior and reckless, dangerous driving.

 If you have been in a motorcycle accident or the victim of a drunk driving accident and sustained an injury, you may be eligible for compensation.
-Let the experienced, knowledgeable attorneys at The Cagle Law Firm help you get the justice you deserve.
+Let the experienced, knowledgeable motorcycle accident attorneys at CPM Injury Law, P.C. help you get the justice you deserve.
 Contact us today.
 We’re here for you.